 Minneriya national park safari is a very popular and interesting activity that travellers can embark on during their visit to the cultural triangle of Sri Lanka.
 Every day, a large number of exited travellers converge at the entrance of Minneriya national park to finish the formalities before starting their Minneriya national park safari.

-Due to its proximity to most important cultural sites such as Dambulla, Sigiriya, Polonnaruwa, Minneriya national park jeep safari is a by-product for most travellers, who intend to visit the historical sites in the cultural triangle of Sri Lanka.
-Because Minneriya national park is also located within the borders of cultural triangle, means that you can visit the park without loosing your precious time.
+Due to its proximity to most important cultural sites such as Dambulla, Sigiriya, Polonnaruwa, Minneriya national park jeep safari is a by-product for most travellers, who visit the historical sites in the cultural triangle of Sri Lanka.
+Minneriya national park is also located within the borders of the cultural triangle, means that you can visit the park without losing your precious time.

-The Minneriya national park safari is a quite unexpected activity for most travellers, especially for foreign travellers, and most of them even not aware of the possibility of doing a safari here.
+The Minneriya national park safari is a quite unexpected activity for most travellers, especially for foreign travellers, and most of them even not aware of the possibility of doing a safari in the cultural triangle.
 So by including Minneriya national park in your tour itinerary, you will be able to experience the wildlife of Sri Lanka while learning the rich historical past of the island.

 Minneriya national park safari is not considered to be a top-notch wildlife experience on the island but Minneriya is the best place to see elephants in Sri Lanka, central province.
 Compared to Yala and Wilpattu national park, the possibilities of spotting leopards, bear and many other rare animal species is narrow during the Minneriya national park safari.
 Therefore Minneriya national park safari is not available as a stand-alone tour from faraway holiday destinations and west coast beach resorts such as Negombo and Bentota but as a part of the round tour packages that include cultural triangle.
 Udawalawe national park and Yala national are the two most popular places for wildlife exploration for tourist who anchored in west and southern coast hotels.